EDUCBA Logo

 AutoFilter in Excel – Example #5

-In this example, we are going to see how to apply a filter by using color, Normally in the FMCG field, low sales data values have been highlighted as RED and Medium as Yellow, and Highest Values AS Green.
-Let us apply the same color for the values and check with the same example as follows.
+In this example, we will see how to apply a filter by using color, and Normally, in the FMCG field, low sales data values have been highlighted as RED, Medium as Yellow, and Highest Values AS Green.
+Let us apply the same color for the values and check with the following example.

 AF Example 5-1

-In the above screenshot, we have applied three different colors where Red Indicates Lowest, yellow indicated the Medium, and Green Indicates the Highest Sales value.
+In the above screenshot, we have applied three colors: Red Indicates the Lowest, yellow indicates the Medium, and Green Indicates the Highest Sales value.

 • Select the cell F column named Local.